Healthy Homes Assessment Haumoana

 Rental Property Home Assessments Haumoana

-Rental property areas affected by the Healthy Homes Standards in Haumoana include each:
+The areas of rental property that are affected with Healthy Homes Standards.
+Healthy Homes Standards in Haumoana include each:

 • Laundry